Wedding Photography at Bromley Civic Centre/Register Office

 Happily, biodegradable confetti is allowed within the grounds of the Old Palace.
 There is a perfect place to do this sequence in the gardens, where the steps lead down to the lower lawn.
 It’s also an excellent time to take shots of all the guests congratulating the couple with hugs, kisses and the odd handshake.

-Usually, guests want to congratulate the newlyweds straight after exiting the building into the garden.
+Usually, guests want to congratulate the newlyweds straight after exiting the building and entering the garden.
 This generally happens naturally, but sometimes, they’ll need some prompting.

 Biodegradable confetti is allowed on the grounds of the Old Palace.